Francisco Orrego

-Francisco Javier Orrego Gutiérrez (born 6 October 1986), commonly known as Pancho Orrego, is a Chilean lawyer, politician, pundit and television personality.
+Francisco Javier Orrego Gutiérrez (born 6 October 1986), commonly known as Pancho Orrego, is a Chilean lawyer, politician, political commentator, and television personality.

-He has gained notoriety in the media, particularly on the debate show Sin filtros, characterized by his direct confrontational style.
-Carlos Larraín is often referred to as his 'godfather' in Renovación Nacional (RN), political party where Orrego is a member.
+Orrego became known for his appearances on the debate show Sin filtros, where he developed a reputation for his direct and confrontational style.
+Carlos Larraín has been described as his political "godfather" within National Renewal (RN), of which Orrego is a member.

-He is also a recognized defender of the individual capitalization system (AFP) and has defined himself as an anticommunist and follower of Jaime Guzmán.
-He is also an alumni of the think tank, Fundación para el Progreso, where he has been a lecturer.
+Orrego is a defender of Chile's individual capitalization pension system (AFP).
+He has described himself as an anticommunist and a follower of Jaime Guzmán.
+He is also an alumnus of the think tank Fundación para el Progreso (FPP), where he has served as a lecturer.

 Biography

-Orrego was born in Vina del Mar, but he grew up in Quilpué and studied at Colegio Champagnat in Villa Alemana.
+Orrego was born in Vina del Mar and grew up in Quilpué.
+He attended Colegio Champagnat in Villa Alemana.

-In 2005 he began studying at the University of Chile School of Law and joined RN, his party.
-There, he was a classmate of the future president of Chile, Gabriel Boric (left-wing), whom he confronted during the 2009 seizure on the University of Chile's Law School.
-Orrego also ran in student elections against Camila Vallejo and Gonzalo Winter.
+In 2005, Orrego began studying law at the University of Chile and joined RN.
+He was a classmate of future Chilean president Gabriel Boric.
+Orrego confronted Boric during the 2009 occupation of the University of Chile's Law School.
+He also ran in student elections against Camila Vallejo and Gonzalo Winter.

-His thesis consisted of a comparative analysis between the constitutions of Ecuador and Bolivia within the framework of the Chilean constituent process.
-In 2022, he advised the constituent Bernardo Fontaine, on housing and pensions.
+Orrego wrote his thesis on the constitutions of Ecuador and Bolivia, comparing their constituent processes in the context of Chile's own constitutional process.
+In 2022, he advised constituent delegate Bernardo Fontaine on housing and pensions.

+Media career

+In 2021, Orrego began appearing regularly as a panelist on Sin filtros during the constituent process that led to the election of the Constitutional Convention.

+His public profile grew in 2022 when he became one of the media spokespersons for the "Reject" campaign ahead of the 2022 constitutional plebiscite.
+He was also a spokesperson for the "Con mi plata no" movement.

+In October 2024, Orrego was sanctioned for defamation following a lawsuit filed by journalist Josefa Barraza, then director of El Ciudadano.
+The case concerned Orrego's public claim that Barraza had been in a relationship with Héctor Llaitul, leader of the Coordinadora Arauco-Malleco.
+Orrego was ordered to issue public apologies in court and on the program.

+In August 2025, Orrego described Carlos Caszely as "politically ignorant" during a political discussion concerning José Antonio Kast.
+He later said that his remarks had been inappropriate and that he owed the former footballer a "conversation".

+Orrego's appearances on Sin filtros also led to his involvement with Radio Agricultura.
+He helped organize the radio program Los Tres Mosqueteros with historian and journalist Magdalena Merbilháa, who also appeared on Sin filtros.

 Political career

-In 2021, Orrego began appearing as a regular panelist on Sin filtros.
-In 2023 he began studying a master's degree in political thought at the Universidad San Sebastián (USS).
-Similarly, he unsuccessfully attempted to become RN's general secretary.
+In 2023, Orrego began pursuing a master's degree in political thought at the Universidad San Sebastián (USS).
+That year, he unsuccessfully ran for general secretary of RN.

-In 2024, after Gabriel Alemparte declination in his favor, he ran for governor of the Santiago Metropolitan Region, losing against Claudio Orrego.
+In 2024, Gabriel Alemparte withdrew his candidacy for governor of the Santiago Metropolitan Region and endorsed Orrego.
+Orrego subsequently ran for governor and lost to Claudio Orrego.

-In 2025, he was elected deputy.
+In 2025, Orrego was elected to the Chamber of Deputies of Chile.